pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 import * as pulumi from "@pulumi/pulumi";
 import * as gcp from "@pulumi/gcp";

-// Create a GCP resource (Storage Bucket). const bucket = new gcp.storage.Bucket("mybucket", {
+// Create a GCP resource (Storage Bucket) const bucket = new gcp.storage.Bucket("mybucket", {
     // Set location as appropriate for wherever you are located
     location: "EU",